Purchase tickets to Chicagoonline, at the theatre box office, or by calling 212-239-6200.

 Handrails: Available at the end of every stepped seat row in the Mezzanine.

 Reservations are not necessary.
 A driver’s license or ID with printed address is required as a deposit.
 Please e-mail [email protected] or call: (212) 582-7678 to reserve in advance.
+Loop technology is also available at this theatre.

 A Shubert theatre since it was built in 1921, the Ambassador has housed the revival of John Kander and Fred Ebb’s Chicago since January 29, 2003.